 This means that sites using black hat strategies are at risk for losing their rankings every time there’s a new algorithm update — making this a much more short-term approach than white hat SEO.

-Another consequence of this approach is if Google find out that you have followed unethical method of ranking, your site will get blacklisted or banned.
+Another consequence of this approach is if Google finds out that you have followed the unethical method of ranking, your site will get blacklisted or banned.

 DON’T EVER CONSIDER TRYING THIS!